darklab8/autogit/README.md

   - (To be written where to put)

-2. init autogit.yml with `autogit init` command in the root of repository. change REPOSITORY_OWNER and REPOSITORY_NAME to yours
+2. (Optional) init autogit.yml with `autogit init` command in the root of repository. change REPOSITORY_OWNER and REPOSITORY_NAME to yours

-- Or init global one, or don't init at all (see 3d step of short opinionated instructioon)
+   1. Or init global one, or don't init at all (see 3d step of short opinionated instructioon)
 3. run `autogit hook activate` to create `.git-hook` folder and enabling it in your git config for automated commit validation on pre-commit hook

-- Or activate globally with flag `--global`
+   1. Or activate globally with flag `--global`
-- deactivate with `autogit hook deactivate`, using `--global` flag if necessary as well.
+   2. `deactivate with `autogit hook deactivate`, using `--global` flag if necessary as well.

 P.S.
 Current repository runs on configured autogit as well